wtsi-hpag/Scaff10X/README.md

 # Scaff10X
-Pipeline for scaffolding and breaking a genome assembly using 10x genomics linked-reads
+Pipeline for scaffolding and breaking a genome assembly using 10x genomics linked-reads.

 Pipeline steps: